-- The extent to which the Bank should assume credit risk, taking into account the capital base, the Bank's ability to absorb losses, the risk-reward ratio, probability of default etc; - The credit portfolio, including concentration trends, provisions, quality of portfolio and requirements vis-à-vis credit strategy and risk appetite; - Portfolio concentration limits against Regulatory and Internal Limits set for counterparties, industry sectors, geographic regions, foreign country or class of countries, and classes of security; - Business strategies to ensure consistency with the Bank's business/growth plan and other asset/ liability management considerations; - Significant delinquent credits (watch list and under settlement accounts) and follow up actions taken to safeguard the interests of the Bank; - Adequacy of loan loss provisioning requirements; - Establishment of an authorization structure and limits for the approval and renewal of credit facilities; - Detailed credit policies, procedures and guidelines, proper segregation of duties, well defined authority matrix for credit approval and periodic audit and examinations by internal and external auditors to ensure that a rigorous environment of checks and balances exist within the Bank.
+- The extent to which the Bank should assume credit risk, taking into account the capital base, the Bank's ability to absorb losses, the risk-reward ratio, probability of default etc.; - The credit portfolio, including concentration trends, provisions, quality of portfolio and requirements vis-à-vis credit strategy and risk appetite; - Portfolio concentration limits against Regulatory and Internal Limits set for counterparties, industry sectors, geographic regions, foreign country or class of countries, and classes of security; - Business strategies to ensure consistency with the Bank's business/growth plan and other asset/ liability management considerations; - Significant delinquent credits (watch list and under settlement accounts) and follow up actions taken to safeguard the interests of the Bank; - Adequacy of loan loss provisioning requirements; - Establishment of an authorization structure and limits for the approval and renewal of credit facilities; - Detailed credit policies, procedures and guidelines, proper segregation of duties, well defined authority matrix for credit approval and periodic audit and examinations by internal and external auditors to ensure that a rigorous environment of checks and balances exist within the Bank - In order to take the bank to the next stage, to enhance diligence process and eventually to adopt Basel III Internal Risk Based (IRB) Approach, the Bank has decided to acquire a predictive scoring model for retail credit.
+The Bank has already initiated the induction process with the plan to implement the model by Q2 2018.